-- "Oops, I submitted my article review (individual or group) after the deadline!" - o If you use Oops!, I'll accept your submission with no penalty at any time during the term. - "Oops, I missed the midterm exam!" - o If you use Oops!, your score on the final exam will count for both exams. - "Oops, I missed an online lab deadline!" - o If you use Oops!, you'll receive full marks for the assignment when you complete it. - "Oops, it's the end of the term and I don't see any more HSP studies available!" - o If you use Oops!, you'll receive 1 free HSP credit.
+- "Oops, I submitted my article review (individual or group) after the deadline!" - o If you use Oops!, I'll accept your submission with no penalty at any time during the term. - "Oops, I missed an online lab deadline!" - o If you use Oops!, you'll receive full marks for the assignment when you complete it. - "Oops, it's the end of the term and I don't see any more HSP studies available!" - o If you use Oops!, you'll receive 1 free HSP credit.